MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

 ---
 description: Allows you to indicate which namespaces are used in the session.
-keywords: powershell,cmdlet
 Locale: en-US
-ms.date: 01/29/2020
+ms.date: 11/18/2020
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_using?view=powershell-5.1&WT.mc_id=ps-gethelp
 schema: 2.0.0
 title: about_Using